• Home

 Aubergine

-• Place aubergine slices on an oven tray and brush with olive oil on both sides.
+• Place aubergine on an oven tray and brush with olive oil on both sides.
 Sprinkle with salt and roast for 30 minutes.

 Yoghurt